fogfish/craft/README.md

 ✨  Total time: 79.66s
 ```

+Note: Docker is required for building and running the solution because the AWS CDK uses it for automat assemble of assets.
+Use colima on MacOS.

 ## Interfaces

 The solution implements two type of interfaces implemented over AWS S3 (1) for definition of cloud resource templates and (2) for business events.